top of page

 Documenting Sources Using the APA 7th Edition Format

-Using references in academic writing is crucial for a number of reasons.
+Using references in academic writing is crucial for several reasons.
 References allow readers to trace the sources used by the author to develop their ideas and arguments, increasing the work's credibility.
-Besides, proper referencing also helps to avoid accusations of plagiarism, which is a serious offence in academic writing.
+Besides, proper referencing also helps avoid accusations of plagiarism, a serious offence in academic writing.
 Below are the major reasons for referencing:

 a.
 To acknowledge the sources we use